 In addition to academic publications, I seek to make my work available to a broader audience of citizens and decision-makers.
 I have written several short essays (see here) aimed for the general public, a policy brief, and discussed my research with policy-makers both in Finland and at the European Commission (through EC/JRC project “Reframing the EU”).

 I teach both at undergraduate and MA levels on a range of topics, including BA seminars, Political Analysis, and Rhetoric.
 Previously, I have taught courses/seminars on classics of political thought, Peace and Conflict Research, contentious action (Arab Spring, Occupy, Indignados) and European politics.
 I also have studied university pedagogy (Teaching and Learning in Higher Education and Curriculum Development).
-I am supervising four doctoral dissertations.
+I am supervising doctoral dissertations and MA theses on my areas of expertise.